[Table of Contents]

 World-Wide Television Now Practicable!

-no limit to the interlace ratio; hence the saving in both the radio spectrum and the receiver is considerable.
-With
+no limit to the interlace ratio; hence the saving in both the radio spectrum and the receiver

-another angle, if we decide to use the full 6 megacycle band we can transmit pictures
+:from another angle, if we decide to use the full 6 megacycle band we can transmit pictures

 A Question of Economics - Answered

-pictures having a given number of lines, per picture and pictures per second, is important because the greatest
+pictures having a given number of lines, per picture and pictures per second, is important

-of any number of lines can be received, up to 882, providing the receiver has amplifiers
+a picture of any number of lines can be received, up to 882, providing the receiver has amplifiers

 at least as good as those necessary for present 441-line transmission.
 A person buying a receiver

 Fig. B. An unretouched photograph of the screen on the receiving tube.

-methods.
+different methods.
 In one method these voltages are transmitted over the audio carrier.
 The

-When the receivers are to be used on the same power system as the transmitter, it is not
+When the receivers are to be used on the same power system as the transmitter, it is not necessary

-and eliminates the major difficulties which have been retarding the use of television
+systems and eliminates the major difficulties which have been retarding the use of television

 Laboratory workers who specialize in television research find it too inconvenient and time-consuming

-lighting, etc., as would be the case if live subjects are used.
+position, lighting, etc., as would be the case if live subjects are used.
 Hence the development

 The "Phasmajector" - New Television Term (and Device)